CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/operating-budget.md

       "FY18 Budget": 3,139.79
 - text_block:
   - title: Overview
+- text_col_2:
-    body: >
+  - col: >
+      <h5>Revenues</h5>
+      <p>The City’s projected revenues provide the basis for planning FY18 appropriations to maintain a balanced budget.
+Selected FY18 budgeted City revenues compare with FY17 budgeted revenues as follows: the net property tax levy increases $110.7 million or 5.4%; excises increase $720 thousand or 0.4%; miscellaneous department revenues increase by $9.7 million or 17.4%; licenses and permits increase by $3.5 million or 5.6%, and state aid increases by $10.7 million or 2.5%.</p>
+      <h5>Expenditures</h5>
       <p>On the expenditure side of the budget, total appropriations increase
       by $94.1 million or 4.0% and fixed costs increase by $49.6 million or 8.0%.
 Selected FY18 budgeted appropriations compare with FY17 budgeted appropriations as follows: City Appropriations increase $32.0 million or 2.7%; the Boston Public Health Commission increases by $1.8 million or 2.3%; and the School Department increases $29.2 million or 2.8%.
 In addition, collective bargaining reserves are set aside for the School Department at $20 million and City Departments at $27 million; when collective bargaining agreements are negotiated, these reserves will be used to cover those increased costs.
+Within City Appropriations, actual City Departments are increasing by $25.6 million or 2.7% over FY17.</p>
+  - col: >
-Within City Appropriations, actual City Departments are increasing by $25.6 million or 2.7% over FY17.
-These departmental increases are low relative to other years due to the expiration of nearly all collective bargaining agreements, 11 central appropriations, including a large  appropriation for Health Insurance totaling $216.9 million which is increasing by $10.6 million or 5.2% and is also included within City Appropriations.</p>
+      <p>These departmental increases are low relative to other years due to the expiration of nearly all collective bargaining agreements, 11 central appropriations, including a large  appropriation for Health Insurance totaling $216.9 million which is increasing by $10.6 million or 5.2% and is also included within City Appropriations.</p>
-      <p>FY18 budgeted fixed costs are increasing by $49.6 million and compare
-      with FY17 budgeted fixed costs as follows: Pensions increase $18.9 million or 9.5%; Debt Service increases $10.6 million or 6.1%; Charter School Tuition state assessment increases $17.5 million or 11.2%; MBTA state assessment increases by $0.8 million or 1.0%; and other state assessments increases $69 thousand or 1.5%.</p>
+      <p>FY18 budgeted fixed costs are increasing by $49.6 million and compare with FY17 budgeted fixed costs as follows: Pensions increase $18.9 million or 9.5%; Debt Service increases $10.6 million or 6.1%; Charter School Tuition state assessment increases $17.5 million or 11.2%; MBTA state assessment increases by $0.8 million or 1.0%; and other state assessments increases $69 thousand or 1.5%.</p>
 - text_block:
   - title: Expenditures
     body: >
       Expenditures are broken down into two primary groups: (1) appropriations directly related to departmental services and (2) fixed and mandated costs.
 FY18 appropriations are subdivided into three subgroups as follows:
       <ul>
       <li>City Appropriations, which includes all operating department
       appropriations, centrally budgeted costs such as health insurance and Medicare, a risk retention reserve and a set-aside for tax title and annual audit expenses;</li>
-      <li>Boston Public Health Commission (PHC), the City appropriation for the
-      quasi-independent authority and successor to the Department of Health and Hospitals;</li>
+      <li>Boston Public Health Commission (PHC), the City appropriation for the quasi-independent authority and successor to the Department of Health and Hospitals;</li>
       <li>and School Department, the City appropriation for the Boston Public
       Schools (BPS).</li>
       </ul>
       Appropriations are also presented by expenditure category across the three subgroups.
-      <br /><br />
+(Figure 6)
+- text_col_2:
+  - col:
+    - img: /img/featured_analysis/pages/fy18-appropriations-by-category.png
+  - col: >
       Personnel Services include salaries, overtime, unemployment compensation and workers’ compensation, and collective bargaining reserves for estimated wage increases for union employees whose agreements are not settled.
 Most of the City’s collective bargaining agreements expired in FY17.
       <br /><br />
       Negotiations for successor agreements are ongoing.
 Avoiding arbitration, the City and the Boston Police Patrolmen’s Association agreed to a new contract through June 30, 2020.
 The agreement includes annual general wage increases of 2%, other benefit enhancements, and full restoration of Quinn Bill benefits reduced by the State in 2009.
       <br /><br />
-      The Health Benefits category includes the cost of health, dental and life insurance for City, BPS and PHC employees and retirees, employer Medicare payroll taxes, and the appropriation for Other Post-Employment Benefits (OPEB).
+      The <a href="/featured-analysis/health-benefits/">Health Benefits category</a> includes the cost of health, dental and life insurance for City, BPS and PHC employees and retirees, employer Medicare payroll taxes, and the appropriation for Other Post-Employment Benefits (OPEB).
       <br /><br />
       The Contractual Services category includes expenditures for communications, repairs and service to buildings, equipment and vehicles, transportation, trash collection and disposal, as well as outside legal, advertising, and printing expenses.
       <br /><br />
       Included in the “Other” category are supplies and materials such as gasoline, uniform allowances, office supplies, workers’ compensation medical expenses, medical indemnification in the Fire and Police Departments, legal liabilities, and aid to veterans.
 Also included in the “Other” category are appropriations for equipment, vehicles, a risk retention reserve, the Housing Trust Fund, tax title, and funding for the City’s outside audit.
 - text_block:
   - title: More resources
     body: >